Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Some adaptations are **behavioural**, like birds migrating when seasons change, while others are **structural**, like thick fur for warmth.
 - Sketch or label pictures of organisms showing their adaptations to remember how each feature helps them survive.

+- Create a study box in your notebook for **adaptation** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **adaptation** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Choose one habitat (desert, aquatic, forest, or grassland) and describe three organisms that live there, explaining one adaptation for each.